h2oai/h2ogpt/README.md

     * [h2oGPT GPU-CUDA Installer](https://h2o-release.s3.amazonaws.com/h2ogpt/h2oGPT_0.0.1_gpu.exe) (1.8GB file)
     * [h2oGPT CPU Installer](https://h2o-release.s3.amazonaws.com/h2ogpt/h2oGPT_0.0.1_cpu.exe) (755MB file)

-    The installers include all dependencies for document Q/A, except models (LLM, embedding, reward) that are downloadable via UI.
+    The installers include all dependencies for document Q/A except for models (LLM, embedding, reward), which you can download through the UI.
 After installation, go to start and run h2oGPT, and a web browser will open for h2oGPT.
 To use LLaMa model, go to Models tab, select `llama` base model, then click load to download from preset URL.
 Then use as normal.
 To terminate the app, in task manager kill the `Python` process named `pythonw.exe` as will also show up in `nvidia-smi` if using GPUs.
 Set environment variables (in system properties->advanced->environment variables) to control things:
       * `n_jobs`: number of cores for various tasks
       * `OMP_NUM_THREADS` thread count for LLaMa
       * `CUDA_VISIBLE_DEVICES` which GPUs are used.
 Recommend set to single fast GPU, e.g. `CUDA_VISIBLE_DEVICES=0` if have multiple GPUs.
 Note that UI cannot control which GPUs (or CPU mode) for LLaMa models.